 While there are numerous options available, the majority of substance abuse counselors find work in outpatient mental health and substance abuse centers.
 As an alternative to inpatient and residential treatment, these facilities are designed for people with substance use disorders or co-occurring mental and substance use disorders who do not require medical detoxification or supervision.
 Their primary goal is to establish psychosocial supports and facilitate relapse management and coping strategies.

-After outpatient centers, the largest employers for chemical dependency counselors were:
+After outpatient centers, the largest employers for substance abuse treatment counselors were:

 - Individual and Family Services